jugglingdev/codelabs-angular/README.md

 For each new component created, HTML, CSS, and TypeScript files are included.
 Examples of components include headers, footers, cards, articles, and sidebars.
 These new components are nested in the `app-root` component.
 Just as the `app-root` element is used in `index.html`, the `new-component` elements are included in `app.component.html`.
 They are also imported to and added to the `@NgModule` decorator of `app.module.ts`.

-There are 2 options to creating components:  manually and with the Angular CLI.
+There are 2 options for creating components:  manually and with the Angular CLI.
 Note that using the CLI will do the heavy lifting for you, adding all the import statements and `@NgModule` declarations.

 Option A: Manually Create a New Component